Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration: Background

 where

-are our unnormalised weights using superscript $\cdot^i$ to denote a sample.
+are the unnormalised weights; superscripts, e.g.~$\cdot^i$, denote samples.

-The key distinction from variational inference is that we take the sum of the probabilities, rather than log probabilities allowing better samples $z_i$ to dominate in the loss (and therefore gradients).
-The importance log probabilities are therefore normalised by the other drawn samples, i.e. assigned importance weights.
-Where a single sample is used to calculate the expectation, this is equivalent to variational inference.
-Previous work demonstrated the multi-modality of the inferred distribution\cite{cremer2017reinterpreting} but, to the best of our knowledge, it has not been directly applied to dense imaging problems.
+The key distinction from variational inference is that we take the sum of the probabilities, rather than log probabilities, allowing better samples $z^i$ to dominate in the loss (and therefore gradients).
+The importance log probabilities are thus normalised by the other drawn samples, i.e.~assigned importance weights.
+We note that using a single sample to calculate the expectation is equivalent to variational inference.
+Previous work demonstrated the multi-modal nature of the inferred distribution\citep{cremer2017reinterpreting} but, to the best of our knowledge, this has not been directly applied to dense imaging problems.